danielztolnai/nitroluks/README.md

 Before the installation, you must do some preparation steps.

 ### Preparation
 * First, add a new password to your Nitrokey, the easiest way is to use `nitro-app`.
-Go to password safe and add a new slot, name the slot as `LUKS` and generate the password for the slot and save it.
+Go to password safe and add a new slot.
+Generate a password for the slot and save it.
+Remember the name of the slot, you will need it later.

-* Next, add the same password to your LUKS disk, i.e. `# cryptsetup luksAddKey /dev/<device> ` and make sure you use the same key as you stored into your Nitrokeys LUKS slot.
+* Next, add the same password to your LUKS disk, i.e. `# cryptsetup luksAddKey /dev/<device> ` and make sure you use the same key as you stored into your Nitrokeys slot.

-__Note that IT IS IMPORTANT THAT THE SLOT NAME IN THE NITROKEY IS__ `LUKS` __OTHERWISE YOU CAN NOT UNLOCK YOUR DISK BY NITROKEY!__

 ### Install
 * Make sure you have `devscripts`, `libhidapi-dev` and `libnitrokey-dev` installed.

 * Clone this repo and run `make debianize`.

-* After this step, you will find `nitroluks_0.1-1_arch.deb` the package under `DEBUILD` directory.
+* After this step, you will find `nitroluks_0.x-y_arch.deb` the package under `DEBUILD` directory.

-* Install it by running `dpkg -i nitroluks_0.1-1_arch.deb`
+* Install it by running `dpkg -i nitroluks_0.x-y_arch.deb`

 * This package has dependency to `libhidapi-libusb0` which can be installed by running `apt install libhidapi-libusb0`

 * After these steps, edit your `/etc/crypttab` file and add `keyscript=/usr/bin/nitroluks-keyscript` to your luks entry.
 Please consult the [crypttab manual](https://linux.die.net/man/5/crypttab) for more information.
+Pass the Nitrokey slot name as the keyfile parameter.

 * See nitroluks_crypttab as an example how the crypttab file should look.